alexandergknoll/frank-sinauthtra/README.md

 # sinatra-seleton

-A skeleton for use with new Sinatra web apps.
-Includes BCrypt secure authentication
+This is a skeleton built on Sinatra for use as a starting point for Sinatra web apps.
+It includes BCrypt for secure multi-user authentication as well as Twitter Bootstrap.